file-format/Docs/en/misc/prt-template.md

 To work with ".prt" file:

-1.  **Opening**: You can open ".prt" template files with Corel Presentations or Corel WordPerfect Office, provided you have software installed on your computer.
+1.  **Opening**: You can open ".prt" template files with Corel Presentations or Corel WordPerfect Office provided you have software installed on your computer.

 2.  **Creating Presentations**: When you open ".prt" template, you can customize it by adding your own content, modifying design, and creating presentation based on template.